martensson/nixy/README.md

         "subdomain": "foobar"
     },

-This will override the `Host` variable for that app and replace it with `foobar` as the new subdomain/host.
+This will override the `Host` for that app and replace it with `foobar` as the new subdomain/host.

+It's also possible to add multiple subdomains to a single app, dividing by a space character.

+    "labels": {
+        "subdomain": "foo bar"
+    },

+This will now match both `foo` and `bar` as the new subdomain/host.

 ### Template